Oral Immunotherapy Treatment Atlanta GA

-Until recently, avoiding an allergenic food was the only practical option for patients with food allergy.
+Until recently, avoiding an allergenic food was the only practical option for patients with food allergy like Peanut allergies.
 However, even the most careful patients with food allergies feared reactions caused by eating contaminated or mislabeled food.
 Now, scientists have devised a treatment that can enable patients to eat the food they’re allergic to without fear of a reaction.
 It’s called “oral immunotherapy” or “oral desensitization”.

 In oral immunotherapy, the patient, with their doctor’s help, basically “teaches” their immune system to tolerate a food it over-reacts to.
 They eat the food in small but increasing amounts to re-introduce it to their system without causing a reaction.